spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### Format and download data

 If you have data in one format and need to convert it to another format before downloading, you can use JSObject to transform the data and then download it.
-For example, if you want to convert JSON data into a CSV file, you can create JS code like:
+For example, if you want to convert JSON data into a CSV file, you can create JavaScript code like:

 ```js
 const jsonData = userdata.data;